There is a price that comes with telling people to buy organic foods.

 Milk products are some of the most important to buy organic.
 Milk consumption isn’t right for everyone.
 But, if you drink dairy, it is important to know the hazards of conventional milk.

 In the U.S., some factory farmed cows are fed growth hormones which may lead to long-term health problems in humans.
 Cows are also treated daily with antibiotics.
 The traces of antibiotics in milk subject dairy drinkers to antibiotic resistance as well as gut problems.
 Cows are often fed diets that are often heavy in pesticides and GMO products, which reduce the quality and safety of their milk.
 Additionally, factory farmed cows eat a junk food diet that creates nutritionally depleted milk.
-A cow that is eating a more nutrient-rich diet will create a more balanced milk product.
+A

 So, reserve your dollars for free-range dairy products like milk, cheese, and yogurt.